MISP/misp-airgap/README.md

 ![MISP airgap](https://raw.githubusercontent.com/MISP/misp-airgap/d5d93af547c2d90c34f36469d6edaaa7b72e67a5/docs/logo/logo.png)

 MISP Air-Gapped is a project that facilitates the deployment and maintenance of [MISP](https://github.com/MISP/MISP), in air-gapped environments.
 It utilizes [LXD](https://ubuntu.com/lxd), a popular Linux containerization platform, to create and manage isolated containers for MISP and its associated databases.
+Additionally, this approach is adaptable for standard networked environments, allowing for the deployment of MISP in LXD in a broader range of operational contexts.

 ## Key Features